Georgian wine PDO

 Food pairing

-- Aged or blue-veined cheeses
+- Aged or blue cheeses

-- Charcuterie and foie gras
+- Charcuterie and pâté

-- Chocolate desserts or berry tarts
+- Chocolate desserts and berry-based pastries

 Summary